Refined Cluster Robust Inference: Introduction

-A number of other methods have been proposed for the construction of standard errors and confidence intervals.
-Our proposal is unique in the following sense: it demonstrates good finite-sample performance in the simulation designs based on \cite{bertrand2004much}, while simultaneously achieving third-order asymptotic refinement.
-For example, \cite{cameron2008bootstrap} propose the wild cluster bootstrap and demonstrate its good finite-sample properties in simulations. \cite{djogbenou2019asymptotic} provide the asymptotic size control of the wild cluster bootstrap, and \cite{canay2021wild} show the size control of the wild cluster bootstrap even with a fixed number of the clusters as long as there are a large number of observations per cluster.
-However, Theorem 5.2 of \cite{djogbenou2019asymptotic} shows that the wild cluster bootstrap does not achieve asymptotic refinement when the score has non-zero skewness.
-Our simulation results in Section \ref{sec:skewed_MONTECARLO_DGP} confirm this result of \cite{djogbenou2019asymptotic}, and our proposed method demonstrates better size control than the wild cluster bootstrap in such cases.
+A number of other methods have been proposed to address the limitations of the pairs cluster bootstrap.
+For example, \cite{cameron2008bootstrap} propose the wild cluster bootstrap and demonstrate its good finite-sample properties in simulations. \cite{djogbenou2019asymptotic} provide the asymptotic size control of the wild cluster bootstrap, and \cite{canay2021wild} show the size control of the wild cluster bootstrap even with a fixed number of clusters as long as there are a large number of observations per cluster.
+However, Theorem 5.2 of \cite{djogbenou2019asymptotic} shows that the wild cluster bootstrap does not achieve similar asymptotic refinement when the score has non-zero skewness.\footnote{In this paper, we do not use the Cram\'er-Edgeworth expansion by \cite{djogbenou2019asymptotic} directly.
+Remark \ref{rem:different_edgeworth} explains more details.} Our simulation results in Section \ref{sec:skewed_MONTECARLO_DGP} confirm this result of \cite{djogbenou2019asymptotic}, and our proposed method demonstrates better size control than the wild cluster bootstrap in such cases.

-This paper is also related to the use of the $t$-distribution for the critical value and an adjustment of degrees of freedom in the $t$-distribution \citep{mccaffrey2003bias,bester2011inference,imbens2016robust,young2016improved,hansen2021exact,hansen2022jackknife}.
-These papers assume normal and homoscedastic errors.
-On the other hand, our approach does not rely on normal errors or a specific covariance structure for the error terms within a cluster.
+There are papers that provide closed-form critical-value corrections by assuming normal errors \citep{bell2002bias,bester2011inference,imbens2016robust,young2016improved,hansen2021exact,hansen2026jackknife}.
+Similarly to these, the critical value proposed in this paper has a closed-form expression and does not require simulations.
+However, our approach does not rely on normal errors or a specific covariance structure for the error terms within a cluster, unlike those papers.